 Dermatology Acupuncture, A Traditional Chinese Medicine Approach

-Modern medicine uses drugs and repeated external therapies to suppress skin problems.
+Modern medicine uses medications and repeated external therapies to suppress skin problems.
 Traditional Chinese Medicine (TCM) goes to the root of the problem and cures without future relapses.
 In the TCM approach, pathological factors are represented by earthly elements.
 An excess amount of an element can result in the unique characteristics of a disease.

 Fire: Too much fire in the body can result in heat-related skin conditions, like hormonal acne and shingles, characterized by the appearance of redness, burning, or heat sensation.
-Symptoms worsen with alcohol, anger, stress, spicy food, and hot weather.
+Symptoms worsen with anger, stress, spicy food, and hot weather.

 Wind: Too much wind is characterized by quick onset, movement of symptoms to different areas of the body, itchiness, and sometimes the development of an aversion to wind.
 One example is hives.